• NXS WORLD is a collaborative artwork that explores ‘the self’ in the age of digital technology.

 NXS Issue #3: Viral BodiesSize: 34x12 cmPages: 64

-NXS issue #3 Viral Bodies investigates the changing concepts of gender and identity norms in the digital space, and open the discussion to many possible speculations and to their real world implications.
-Kicking off the issue with a starting piece by Reba Maybury, over 20 fellow contributors explore social conventions, share intimate moments and experiences of pain, love, hate and fear.
-They delve into authenticity in the non-human sphere, they code accidental bigotry on the internet.
+NXS issue #3 Viral Bodies investigates the changing concepts of gender and identity norms in the digital space, and opens the discussion to many possible speculations and their real world implications.
+Kicking off the issue with a piece by Reba Maybury, over 20 fellow contributors subsequently explore social conventions, share intimate moments and experiences of pain, love, hate and fear.
+They delve into authenticity in the non-human sphere, or code accidental bigotry on the internet.
 Science fiction writer Alan Dean Foster blurs the lines of reality, transmitting what is real and what not in a dystopian society.
 Political art critic Penny Rafferty unravels the minds of tech giants while artistic researcher Addie Wagenknecht questions the diffusing lines between virtual technology and working bodies in reality.

 WITH CONTRIBUTIONS BYReba Maybury (UK)Dario Alva (ES)Josefin Arnell (SE)Jonathan Castro (PE)Lois Cohen (NL)Jesse Darling (UK)Vita Evangelista (BR)Alan Dean Foster (US)Gaika (UK)Jahmal B Golden (US)Sophie Hardeman (NL)Manique Hendricks (NL)Gui Machiavelli (BR)Mary Maggic (US)Simone C.Niquille (CH)Norman Orro (EE)Clara Pacotte (FR)Pinar & Viola (NL & FR)Penny Rafferty (UK)Addie Wagenknecht (US)Melek Zertal (DZ)Lil Miquela (US)Indiana Roma Voss (NL)

-NXS Issue #2: Synthetic SelvesSize: 38x15 cm / Silkscreen CoverPages: 76
+NXS Issue #2: Synthetic SelvesSize: 38x15 cm / silkscreen coverPages: 76

 NXS Issue #1: Cyber SensualitySize: 39x15 cm Pages: 64